filippo-floramo/jitocu/README.md

 ### ClickUp API Token

 1. Log in to your ClickUp account
-1. Click your avatar in the bottom-left corner
+1. Click your avatar in the top-right corner
 1. Select **Settings**
-1. Click **Apps** in the left sidebar
+1. Click **ClickUp API** in the left sidebar
 1. Under "API Token", click **Generate** (or **Regenerate** if you already have one)
 1. Click **Copy** to copy your API token
 1. Store it securely - you won't be able to see it again